Canon XC10 versus Panasonic LX100

 |Canon G7 X« »||-||n||3.0||1040||tilting||Y||2000||6.5||Y||Y|

 Both the XC10 and the LX100 have zoom lenses build in.
 The XC10 has a 24-240mm f/2.8-5.6 optic and the LX100 offers a 24-75mm f/1.7-2.8 (focal lengths in full frame equivalent terms).
 Hence, the Canon and Panasonic provide the same view at the wide-angle end, but the Panasonic has less tele-photo reach at the long end.
 The LX100 offers the faster maximum aperture.

-So what is the bottom line?
-Is there a clear favorite between the Canon XC10 and the Canon XC10?
+So how do things add up?
+Is the Canon XC10 better than the Panasonic LX100 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detailed LCD: Has a higher resolution rear screen (1030k vs 921k dots).